-ETCS_OB02 The ETCS On-board Data entry process must be of a quality level that is appropriate to the required safety level.
-See further section 4.6.1.1 (background information is provided by Subset-088 Part 3, paragraph 12.6.3.1)
+ETCS_OB02 The ETCS On-board Data entry process must be of a quality level that is appropriate to the required safety level. (background information is provided by Subset-088 Part 3, paragraph 12.6.3.1)

 7.2.1.5 Intentionally deleted.